 - Outpatient Counseling

-Sober Living Homes in Georgia – Generally sober living housing is coupled with outpatient treatment as this has been statistically shown to produce the highest rate of recovery.
+What Is A Sober Living Home – Generally sober living housing is coupled with outpatient treatment as this has been statistically shown to produce the highest rate of recovery.

 Types of Treatment